Geometric criteria for overtwistedness: Stabilization of Legendrians and open books

 \subsection{Loose Legendrians in open books}

-In order to show that the Legendrian unknot in the contact manifold $(S^{2n-1},\xi_-)=\op{OB}(T^*S^{n-1},\tau^{-1})$ is loose, we need an understanding of looseness and the standard unknot in the open book framework.
-This is the content of Propositions \ref{lem: uk ob} and \ref{lem: stab ob}.
+In order to show that the Legendrian unknot in the contact manifold $(S^{2n-1},\xi_-)=\op{OB}(T^*S^{n-1},\tau^{-1})$ is a loose Legendrian submanifold, we need an understanding of looseness and the standard unknot in the open book framework.
+This is the content of Propositions \ref{lem: uk ob} and \ref{lem: stab ob}, which we use in order to prove Theorem \ref{thm: negOB to loose}.